yushinna/python-project-05/README.md

 ```

 ## Usage
-Run the application so you can interact with the application.
+Run flask, enter given url (`http://0.0.0.0:8000` by default) so you can interact with the app!

 ```
+# enter virtual environment
+pipenv shell

+#run flask
 python app.py

 ```